Gustash/react-native-giphy-keyboard/README.md

 # react-native-giphy-keyboard

+# ⚠️  Deprecation notice ⚠️

+This repository has been deprecated in favor of the official https://github.com/Giphy/giphy-react-native-sdk and the `@giphy/react-native-sdk` npm package.

 ### This module implements the iOS and Android SDKs from Giphy for a simple usage.
 No more fumbling around with the Giphy API!

 ## Getting started